The Water-Literate Citizen: Help Develop a New Framework Document for Water Literacy

 Be a part of the development of a Water Literacy Framework Document, similar to the Earth Science Literacy, Ocean Science Literacy documents comprised of "big ideas and supporting concepts."
 Such a framework can guide educators, curriculum developers, policy makers, and other stakeholders to work towards a populace where every American understands the basics of water, and is empowered, skilled, and motivated to take action to ensure a sustainable water future.
 In this workshop panelists will review water literacy research, discuss Project WET's water literacy curriculum and describe best practices in literacy framework development.
 Participants will contribute to group discussions to brainstorm key ideas that should be included in the Water Literacy Framework and will plan future steps to make this document a reality.

 All mini-workshops will take place online, via Zoom (unless otherwise noted).
-Participants will be sent links to the Zoom room prior to the workshop start.
+Participants will be sent links to the Zoom room and connection info will be posted below prior to the session start.

 By the end of this workshop, we hope to compile a list of initial concepts and identify next steps to develop a new (fresh)water literacy framework document.
 Specifically, participants will